-Mogadishu car bomb leaves at least 10 dead
+Mogadishu car bombs leave at least 27 dead

+- Two car bombs were set off outside a hotel in Mogadishu, police say

+- The victims included a former politician, region minister and police official, police say

-(CNN)At least 10 people were killed Saturday when a car bomb was set off outside a hotel near Somalia's presidential palace Saturday -- two weeks after the deadliest car bombings in the nation's modern history.
+(CNN)At least 27 people were killed when two car bombs detonated outside a hotel near Somalia's presidential palace in Mogadishu on Saturday, according to Security Minister Mohamed Abukar Islow.
+The blasts occurred two weeks after the deadliest car bombings in the nation's modern history.

-The blast, outside the Nasa Hablod Two Hotel, near the Villa Somalia presidential palace, was followed by a second car bomb in the same area moments later, according to police Capt.
+The first blast, outside the Nasa Hablod Two Hotel, near the Villa Somalia presidential palace, was followed by a second blast in the same area moments later, according to police Capt.
 Osman Mohamed.

-A police official and a former member of Parliament were among the dead, Mohamed said.

-More than 15 others are wounded, mostly pedestrians and civilians at a busy restaurant. according to Mohamed.
+The bombings were followed by a firefight, with at least three armed militants inside the hotel, police said.

+Two attackers were killed and three others were in custody Sunday, Abdulaziz Ali Ibrahim, a spokesman with the security ministry told CNN.

 Footage from the scene showed piles of rubble, and cars turned into a heap of mangled metal.

-Jihadist terror group Al-Shabaab claimed responsibility in a statement posted on a pro-Al-Shabaab website.
+Terror group Al-Shabaab claimed responsibility in a statement posted on a pro-Al-Shabaab website.

 On October 14, at least 277 people were killed in a double car bombing in Mogadishu, Somalia's Ministry of Information said.